rustfoundation/foundation.rust-lang.org/news/2022-03-17-community-grants-program-survey-responses.md

 Over the next couple of weeks we will be finalising our plans, so that we will be ready to launch at the start of April.

-Watch this space for more updates, and be sure to follow us on [Twitter](https://twitter.com/rust_foundation) and [LinkedIn](https://www.linkedin.com/company/rust-foundation/) for all the latest.
+Watch this space for more updates, and be sure to follow us on [Twitter](https://twitter.com/rust_foundation) and [LinkedIn](https://www.linkedin.com/company/rust-foundation/) for all the latest news and information.